DeepuBhasin/Web-Developer-Notes/08 ReactJs/02-React-TypeScript/_Documentation.md

 export default App;
 ```
+---

+### 📘Explicit Component Type Annotations

-* Here is problem in this approach beacuse its basically strictly tight to only _TypeScript_ not to _React_.
+* Here is problem in this approach because its basically strictly tight to only *Typescript* not to *React*.

 ![Image](./images/3-problem-simple-approach.png)